Welcome to the Year R Zebras Class Page!

 Please check this page regularly as this is where you will find key information for the class.
 My email address is at the bottom of the page should you wish to contact me.

-In English, we will be reading 'What the Ladybird Heard' and 'What the Ladybird Heard Next' by Julia Donaldson.
+In English, we will be reading 'What the Ladybird Heard Next' by Julia Donaldson and 'The Little Red Hen.'
 We will be learning the stories with actions prior to writing our own version of a farm story.

 Dates to Remember